 Action Note 1 Update the revolution counters if the battery has been disconnected.
 See Updating revolution counters on page 598.
-2 DANGER Make ourse all sefety requirements are met when Make sure all safety requirements are met when performing the first test run.
-See Test run after installation, maintenance, or repair on page 99.
+2 DANGER Make sure all safety requirements are met when performing the first test run.
+See Test run after installation, maintenance, or repair on page 104 .